Bristol-Myers Squibb (NYSE:BMY) Releases FY20 Earnings Guidance

-Bristol-Myers Squibb (NYSE:BMY) issued an update on its FY20 earnings guidance on Thursday morning.
-The company provided earnings per share (EPS) guidance of $6.00-6.20 for the period, compared to the Thomson Reuters consensus estimate of $6.10.
+Bristol-Myers Squibb (NYSE:BMY) updated its FY20 earnings guidance on Thursday.
+The company provided earnings per share guidance of $6.00-6.20 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $6.10.
 The company issued revenue guidance of $40-42 billion, compared to the consensus revenue estimate of $41.68 billion.Bristol-Myers Squibb also updated its FY 2020

 Pre-Market guidance to 6.00-6.20 EPS.

-Bristol-Myers Squibb (NYSE:BMY) last announced its earnings results on Thursday, May 7th.
-The biopharmaceutical company reported $1.72 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.49 by $0.23.
-Bristol-Myers Squibb had a return on equity of 35.70% and a net margin of 3.08%.
-The firm had revenue of $10.78 billion during the quarter, compared to analyst estimates of $10.04 billion.
-During the same period last year, the firm posted $1.10 EPS.
-The business’s revenue was up 82.1% compared to the same quarter last year.
-On average, research analysts expect that Bristol-Myers Squibb will post 6.12 EPS for the current year.

-Several brokerages have recently issued reports on BMY.
-Societe Generale lowered Bristol-Myers Squibb from a buy rating to a hold rating and set a $50.00 target price for the company. in a research report on Monday, March 23rd.
-William Blair reiterated a buy rating on shares of Bristol-Myers Squibb in a research note on Friday, February 14th.
-Bank of America reiterated a buy rating and set a $75.00 price target on shares of Bristol-Myers Squibb in a research note on Wednesday, April 1st.
-Barclays started coverage on Bristol-Myers Squibb in a research note on Thursday, February 27th.
-They set an equal weight rating and a $69.00 price target for the company.
-Finally, Cfra increased their price target on Bristol-Myers Squibb from $69.00 to $70.00 and gave the stock a buy rating in a research note on Thursday.
-One research analyst has rated the stock with a sell rating, four have assigned a hold rating and twelve have assigned a buy rating to the stock.
-The company presently has a consensus rating of Buy and a consensus price target of $65.00.
+The firm also recently announced a quarterly dividend, which was paid on Friday, May 1st.
+Stockholders of record on Friday, April 3rd were given a $0.45 dividend.
+The ex-dividend date of this dividend was Thursday, April 2nd.
+This represents a $1.80 dividend on an annualized basis and a dividend yield of 2.95%.
+Bristol-Myers Squibb’s payout ratio is presently 38.38%.

-In other Bristol-Myers Squibb news, EVP John E. Elicker sold 15,805 shares of the firm’s stock in a transaction dated Wednesday, March 4th.
-The stock was sold at an average price of $61.01, for a total value of $964,263.05.
-Following the completion of the transaction, the executive vice president now owns 58,666 shares in the company, valued at approximately $3,579,212.66.
-The sale was disclosed in a filing with the SEC, which can be accessed through the SEC website.
-0.14% of the stock is owned by company insiders.
+In other Bristol-Myers Squibb news, EVP John E. Elicker sold 15,805 shares of Bristol-Myers Squibb stock in a transaction dated Wednesday, March 4th.
+The shares were sold at an average price of $61.01, for a total value of $964,263.05.
+Following the completion of the sale, the executive vice president now owns 58,666 shares in the company, valued at approximately $3,579,212.66.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
+Corporate insiders own 0.14% of the company’s stock.

 Bristol-Myers Squibb Company Profile